-The inventor asked for one grain of rice for the first square on the chessboard, two for the second, four for the third... and so on for each square on the chessboard.
+The inventor asked for one grain of rice for the first square on the chessboard, two for the second, four for the third... and so on for each of the 64 squares on the chessboard.

 The king thought the inventor was foolish to ask for such a simple gift.
 Much later he found that there was not enough rice in the entire world to fulfil the inventor's request.